 Q9.
 How do you calculate the enterprise value?

-The enterprise value can be easily calculated using this formula mentioned below.
+The enterprise value can be easily calculated using the formula mentioned below.

 Enterprise Value = Market value of equity + + minority interest + debt + preferred stock – cash amount.

 Q10.
 What does a negative enterprise value signify?